 - Clear signals and incentives: providing consistent policy signals allows industry to plan more effectively.
 Long-term targets for action, with clearly communicated plans for the phasing of policies, could support this.

 - Logical sequencing and built-in flexibility: the timing of policies is critical to their effectiveness and the evolution of policies towards 2050 is a key consideration.
 The relevance of policies will necessarily change over time, meaning a phased and flexible approach is required in the design of long-term policy.
 Some policies may need to be ‘front-weighted’ given their longer lead times for realising mitigation benefit.
 Similarly, incorporating flexibility into policy design is important to allow for continuing adaptation to market responses, and newly available evidence.

 There are evidently many uncertainties in planning future industrial decarbonisation policy given the current political and economic environment.
 This report is only able to provide an initial evidence base to inform such policy development and more detailed work will be needed to inform policy choices, not least on the impact of particular policies on specific industrial sectors.
 However, the urgency of the climate crisis and the need for industrial emissions reductions to be accelerated in line with the UK’s net zero target demands a rapid policy response.
 We do not have the luxury of waiting while we design the perfect policy approach; action is needed now and we hope that this report can provide some guidance towards creating a clean and competitive future for UK industry.

-- Database of existing policies, xlsx (40 KB, may not be suitable for users of assisted technology.
-Opens in a new tab).
+- Database of existing policiesOpens in a new tab, xlsx (40 KB, may not be suitable for users of assisted technology).